 Why, in the first place, are people so violent that they have to fight again and again?
-In three thousand years, there have been fifteen thousand wars, five wars to each year.
-The whole of humanity seems to be insane, we have just been fighting and doing nothing else.
-Now, out of these three thousand years' violence, there is a crescendo coming: the final war, the total war

-You would like to go into the world and convince the politicians, or arrange a protest march toward Washington and Moscow.
-That is not going to help because, have you seen, the people who join in the protest marches are very violent people, have you not seen it?
-Their shouting, their slogans - they are all violent, aggressive people.
+In three thousand years' time there have been fifteen thousand wars, five wars to each year.
+The whole of humanity seems to be insane: we have just been fighting and doing nothing.
+Now, out of these three thousand year's violence, there is coming a crescendo - the final way, the total way.
+You would like to go into the world and convince the politicians, or arrange a protest march towards Washington and Moscow.
+That is not going to help.
+Because have you watched? - the people who join in the protest marches are very violent people.
+Have you not watched it?
+Their shouting, their slogans; they are all violent, aggressive people.
 Maybe they are for peace, but they are ready to fight for it.
-And fighting is the problem.
+And fight is the problem.
 What will you do?
-You will start shouting, you will create slogans, and you will get heated up by it; you will start fighting.
+You will start shouting, you will create slogans, and you will get heated-up by it; you will start fighting.

 That's what politicians have always been doing.
 Moscow is not for war, neither is Washington.
-The communist says they have to arrange for war because they want peace in the world; and the capitalist says the same.
+The communist says: We have to arrange for war because we want peace in the world; and the capitalist says the same.
 The capitalist and the communist and the fascist are not different; they all prepare for war, and they all say they are preparing for peace.
 Now you go on a protest march, and you are a violent person.

-The only protest march can be: meditate.
-Sit silently, and create a meditative energy.
+The only protest march can be: meditate, sit silently, and create a meditative energy.

 Once in this ashram there was a competition, an essay competition to describe the meditative person.
-And of course, as can be expected, Mulla Nasruddin came first.
-His description is really beautiful.
-Mulla Nasruddin explained the difference between a person who is meditative and one who is not, in this way: "A non-meditative person is one who, if he jumps off a skyscraper, goes whoosh, splat! - finished.
-A meditative person is still clicking his fingers halfway down, saying, "So far, so good."
+And of course, as can be expected, Mulla Nasrudin came first.
+His description is REALLY beautiful.
+Mulla Nasrudin explained the difference between a person who is meditative and one who is not, in this way: 'A non-meditative person is one who if he jumps of a skyscraper, goes whoosh, splat! - finished.
+A meditative person is still clicking his fingers halfway down saying, 'So far, so good.'

-If it is going to happen, it is going to happen; you click your fingers and say, "So far, so good."
+If it is going to happen, it is going to happen; you click your fingers and say, 'So far, so good.'
 You are still alive.
-The Third World War has not yet happened; don't miss this chance to dance.
+The Third World Was has not yet happened; don't miss this chance to dance.
 And by your dancing, I am saying you will create a ripple.
-Meditate - by your meditation, you will release a different quality of energy into the world.
+Meditate: by your meditation, you will release a different quality of energy into the world.

-If you can convert one percent of the whole world into mad orange people, dancing, singing, meditating, not at all political...
-Those protest marchers are political; politics is the root cause.
-We need nonpolitical persons.
-I have never voted in my life, and people would come to me and say, "But you can vote for the person you would like."

-I said, "For whomsoever I vote, it goes to a politician.
+If you can convert one percent of the whole world into mad orange people, dancing, singing, meditating, not at all political....
+Those protest marchers ARE political; politics is the root cause.
+We need non-political persons.
+I have not ever voted in my life, and people would come to me and they would say, 'But you can vote for the person you would like.'
+I said, 'For whomsoever I vote, it goes to a politician.
 I cannot vote.
-I am a nonparticipant.
-They are all the same, only their names differ."
+I am a non-participant.
+They are all the same; their names differ.'